xy3/Devote-UI/devote.md

 **Metamask**

 Metamask is a browser extension that allows the user to run Ethereum Dapps in your browser without running a full Ethereum node.
-MetaMask includes a secure identity vault, providing a user interface to manage your identities on different sites and sign blockchain transactions.
+Metamask includes a secure identity vault, providing a user interface to manage your identities on different sites and sign blockchain transactions.

 **Web3 JS (Ethereum JavaScript API)**